flutter/website/src/perf/best-practices.md

-* If the calls are coming from a package that you don't own, contact the package owner and ask why these calls are necessary?
+* If the calls are coming from a package that you don't own, contact the package owner and ask why these calls are necessary.
 Can they be reduced or eliminated?
 If not, you might need to find another package, or write your own.